Curlew Country Project Background

 2019

-Following a successful curlew appeal, avicultural experts The Wildfowl and Wetlands Trust (WWT) partnered Curlew Country in its head-starting initiative for one year only.
+Following a successful curlew appeal, avicultural experts The Wildfowl and Wetlands Trust (WWT) partnered with Curlew Country in its head-starting initiative for one year only.
 WWT brought in-kind funding, training, equipment and staff and helped to increase Curlew Country’s curlew egg to hatch rate.
 Curlew Country contributed experience and knowledge of head-starting Curlews (a new species that WWT had not worked with) and of their behaviour in the landscape.

 Attached gps tags to breeding curlew